- Extremely durable, resisting bending even under heavy force.

 With tent stakes weight usually is a serious consideration.
 They’re small but you tend to carry a lot of them.
 The material you go for will have the biggest impact on weight.

 Smaller stakes are lighter, of course, but we rarely find it worth the tradeoff.
-You want your tent stakes to secure your tent firmly to the ground.
+You want your tent anchors to secure your tent firmly to the ground.
 Saving half an ounce on six tent stakes isn’t worth losing an extra inch of ground penetration.

 Size and Length

 The size of your tent stake is very dependant on the type and application you’re using it for.
-Standard tent stakes are usually about seven to ten inches long, including the above ground attachment point.
+Standard tent pegs are usually about seven to ten inches long, including the above ground attachment point.

 The last thing you want to do is spend several minutes searching the ground in twilight to try and find your dropped tent stakes.
 We prefer tent stakes that are marked with blaze orange caps or body coloring.